sdulal/angular-space-invaders/README.md

 angular-space-invaders
 ======================

-This version of Space Invaders utilizes AngularJS for most of the gameplay.
+This version of Space Invaders is built using HTML, CSS and AngularJS.

 Created in Fall 2014.